About The Counselling

 Cognitive Behavioural Therapy (CBT)

-CBT aims to help you change the way you think (cognitive therapy) and what you do (behaviour therapy) in order to change the way you feel.
+CBT aims to help you change the way you think (cognitive therapy) and what you do (behaviour therapy) in order to change the way you feel about life.
 Rather than looking at past causes, it focuses on current problems and practical solutions to help you feel better in the here and now.

 The way we think about situations affects the way we feel and behave.
 If we view a situation negatively, we may experience negative emotions and feelings, which lead us to behave in unhelpful ways.
 CBT can help you identify and challenge negative thinking to help you deal with situations better.
 The therapy is very active by nature, so you may be expected to take a proactive role within your treatment, including completing tasks at home.
 Therapy usually lasts from between 8 weeks to 6 months.